swarnimsandeepds/INDE577SPRING24/Supervised Machine Learning/Gradient Descent/README.md

 # Gradient Descent Project Overview

 ## Introduction to Gradient Descent
-Gradient descent is a fundamental optimization strategy that reduces the cost or loss function of a machine learning model.
-It is commonly used to train a variety of models, including linear regression, logistic regression, neural networks, and many more.
-The main principle underlying gradient descent is to iteratively update the model parameters in the direction that minimizes the cost function until it reaches a minimum
+Gradient Descent is a basic optimization process used in machine learning and deep learning to minimize a function.
+It iteratively goes towards a function's minimum by taking steps that are proportional to the negative gradient (or approximation gradient) of the function at the current position.

 ## Visual Overview of Gradient Descent
 <img src="/Supervised%20Machine%20Learning/images/gradient-descent.gif" width="600">